crisprVerse/Tutorials/Design_Cross_Reactivity/README.md

 targets having many gRNA choices, may be too restrictive for those applications that have fewer choices and may need tolerate mismatches in the target genes.
-Also, and more notably, we now have multiple `GuideSets` to maintain in the process of selecting candidate gRNAs (see [CRISPRko design with Cas9](https://github.com/crisprVerse/Tutorials/tree/master/Design_CRISPRko_Cas9))–essentially twice the work!
+Also, and more notably, we now have multiple `GuideSet` objects to maintain in the process of selecting candidate gRNAs (see [CRISPRko design with Cas9](https://github.com/crisprVerse/Tutorials/tree/master/Design_CRISPRko_Cas9))–essentially twice the work.

 ## Mapping gRNAs across species via `addSpacerAlignments`